datacite/tasks/product_specifications/Cfh5kg_8/readme.md

               And the user would be able to add the 'creatorName' sub-property for 'relatedItem', but not other 'creator' subproperties
               And the user would be able to add the 'contributorName'  and 'contributorType' sub-property for 'relatedItem', but not other 'contributor' subproperties

+Feature: GraphQl query support

+        Scenario: A user request DMPs in a query
+            Given that user makes a query for DataManagementPlan in Graphql When the API is requesting DOIs
+             Then the queyr should use the filter with the new resourceTypeGeneral

 ```